soaErikNord/soadocs/other/CPS/README.md

 #### Implementation
 Response Field Details:
--ClientMsgID: Copied from the request message
+* ClientMsgID: Copied from the request message
--USBRequestID: Randomly generated numeric field with a length of 36
+* USBRequestID: Randomly generated numeric field with a length of 36
--ReferenceID: Randomly generated alpha-numeric field with a length of 10
+* ReferenceID: Randomly generated alpha-numeric field with a length of 10
--SecurityCode: Randomly generated numeric field with a length of 4
+* SecurityCode: Randomly generated numeric field with a length of 4

 ### SUA Activation